felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/rewriting.png" position="center" caption="" >}}

 The core idea stays roughly the same as Matt Morris' strategy outlined above.
-However, there are subtle details that make my method work for me:
+However, after doing this for a few years, I picked up some additional tricks that I find worth sharing:

 ## Make a clear distinction between "books" and "novels"

 My system only applies to books, which contain material from which I aim to learn.
 By my definition, books are not designed around entertainment, unlike novels.

-The Phoenix Project skirted that line brilliantly and I think that can partly explain its incredible success.
+*The Phoenix Project* skirted that line brilliantly and I think that can partly explain its incredible success.
 However, in most cases, before you start reading, you should already know what system of rules will apply by answering questions such as: